viamrobotics/docs/docs/tutorials/projects/filtered-camera-module.md

 ### Add the ML model service

-Add the ML model service to your smart machine to be able to deploy and update ML models:
+Add the ML model service to your machine to be able to deploy and update ML models:

 1. On your machine's **Config** page in the [Viam app](https://app.viam.com), navigate to the **Services** tab.
 1. Click the **Create service** button at the bottom of the page, select **ML model**, then select the built-in `TFLite CPU` model.